gjbauer/system-administration-final-project/README.md

 ## Base Installation
 The first step is to download the appropriate installation image for the appropriate architecture and storage medium for your server environment and flash it.
 Once you have booted into the install select to open a shell.
 ![](bsd-setup/1.png)
 Type the command 'geom disk list' to get a list of the disks available.
-Find the disk you plan to install on and type 'dd if=/dev/urandom of=/dev/[DRIVE NAME] bs=1M status=progress' This will randomize our disk, making it more difficult for an attacker to discern how much disk space is actively being used.
+Find the disk you plan to install on and type 'dd if=/dev/urandom of=/dev/[DRIVE NAME] bs=1M status=progress' This will randomize our disk, making it more difficult for an attacker to discern how much disk space is actively being used (a fact that was previously mentioned on the Full Disk Encryption page of the OpenBSD Handbook before the page was taken down.)
 ![](bsd-setup/2.png)
 Deselect the various additional components as we you will not need them.
 (Unless you intend to run Wine on your server, in which case, you should keep lib32.)
 ![](bsd-setup/3.png)